theypsilon/MultiDatabases_MiSTer/misterfin/README.md

 - Database URL:
   `https://raw.githubusercontent.com/theypsilon/MultiDatabases_MiSTer/db/misterfin/db.json.zip`

-This entry serves the compressed database: one JSON entry per bundled asset makes it far larger than the rest, and the ZIP is around a sixth of the size.
-The uncompressed `db.json` is still published next to it, but `db_url` points at the ZIP and will not change.

 MiSTerFin is a [Jellyfin](https://jellyfin.org) media client for MiSTer.
 It is plain ARM software, not a hybrid FPGA/ARM port and not an FPGA core: it runs from the Scripts menu on the standard `menu.rbf` and draws to the regular